ABOUT

 Silent simplicity and balance form the core of my creativity.
 Stillness is key.

 In my urban photography, I also search for simplicity and balance, but here the dynamic arises from urban life.
-The urban space is my main protagonist, with people moving throug the setting.
-By playing with light, shadow, reflectiond and blur, the city becomes a layered composition of movement and stillness.
+The urban space is my main protagonist, with people moving through the setting.
+By playing with light, shadow, reflections and blur, the city becomes a layered composition of movement and stillness.
 For me, an in-between space emerges, where time is captured and everything is seen in a different light.
 In this way, the urban moments acquire a new identity.

 My work invites the viewer to slow down, to notice what often goes unseen.
 It is an ode to the beauty of the everyday.